bcoles/kasld/docs/reproducibility.md

 `default` column).
 The isolation is deliberate: it attributes each result to a named kernel and a declared sysctl vector, keeping the cells reproducible and independent of any particular distribution's userspace.

+Neither an unprivileged user namespace nor unprivileged eBPF widens text-base recovery, so neither is a scenario of its own.
+A user namespace does not help because the symbol table, `/proc/iomem`, `dmesg`, and `perf_event_open` gates all check `capable()` in the *initial* user namespace, which the `ns_capable()` a child namespace grants cannot satisfy — so the `default` and `hardened` results already bound a userns-wielding attacker for the text base.
+A user namespace reaches only `ns_capable`-gated leaks through created virtual devices (a third-party-driver ioctl surface), which the minimal initramfs does not expose.

+eBPF does not help either.
+Where it is enabled (`kernel.unprivileged_bpf_disabled=0`; the upstream default flipped to disabled in 5.16), the disclosure KASLD does exploit is the verifier log printing an unmasked `struct bpf_map *` — a *direct-map* virtual address, not the text base.
+Like a `%pK` `/proc/net` socket pointer, it bounds `page_offset` / the direct map — a memory-KASLR region this matrix does not score — so it leaves the text-image-base residual unchanged (the relevant verifier-log hole is version-specific and was masked in 7.2).
+Both are disclosure channels in their own right, but of kernel *data* addresses, not the text base measured here.

 These are limits on what the checks here *verify*.
 For what a KASLD result means when it is run against a target — in particular why a failure to recover the base